-The UltraScale devices are available in a variety of organic flip-chip and lidless flip-chip packages supporting different quantities of I/Os and transceivers.
+The UltraScale devices are available in a variety of organic flip-chip, lidless flip-chip, and integrated fan-out (InFO) packages supporting different quantities of I/Os and transceivers.
 Maximum supported performance can depend on the style of package and its material.
 Always refer to the specific device data sheet for performance specifications by package type.